 The methods of erosion and sediment control;

-The methods of mitigating increased urban peak and volumetric food water runoff or discharge on downstream properties created as a result of the development.
+The methods of mitigating increased urban peak and volumetric flood water runoff or discharge on downstream properties created as a result of the development.

-The plans to re-vegetate disturbed areas, as necessary, and as erosion and sediment control.

-All on-site and off-site grading and construction shall comply with the Federal Clean Water Act including providing construction and post-construction best management practices for storm water quality control.
-ASK SHON
+Any necessary erosion and/or sediment control practices such as re-vegetating disturbed areas.

 Floodplain and Floodway Boundaries - Drainage Areas

-All final plats and development plans shall indicate the limits of the regulatory floodplains, erosion hazard boundaries, and the limits of the federally established regulatory floodplains and floodway (if applicable), and be delineated in a survey-able manner and sealed by an Arizona Registered Land Surveyor.
+All final plats and development plans shall indicate the limits of the regulatory floodplains, erosion hazard boundaries, and the limits of the federally established regulatory floodplains and floodway (if applicable), and be delineated in a surveyable manner and sealed by an Arizona Registered Land Surveyor.

-Where subdivision improvements modify or remove the SFHA that is designated on the federal FIRM, a hydraulic analysis of the impact and the engineering plans for the modifications must be approved by the District and a CLOMR submitted and approved by FEMA prior to the recording of the final plat.
+Where subdivision improvements modify or remove the SFHA that is designated on the federal FIRM, a hydraulic analysis of the impact and the engineering plans for the modifications must be approved by the District and a Conditional Letter of Map Revision (CLOMR) submitted and approved by FEMA prior to the recording of the final plat.

 Where modification of a federally defined floodway is proposed, approval of a CLOMR by FEMA amending the floodway boundary is required prior to the recording of the final plat.

-Prior to the release of assurances for subdivisions or certificate of occupancy for development plans, the LOMR must be approved by the Flood Control District and FEMA.
+Prior to the release of assurances for subdivisions or certificate of occupancy for development plans, the Letter of Map Revision (LOMR) must be approved by the Flood Control District and FEMA.

 Street Elevation Requirements